July 16th, 2018

 Teenagers with autism are often socially isolated and thus have less access to a social learning environment.
 Yet, essential social and emotional skills are developed through interaction with peers; by trial and error young people learn how to behave in a group, negotiate, make up after an argument, among other skills.
 This is where youngsters with autism miss out, which contributes to their social and emotional difficulties throughout life.

 The NWO has now awarded an LDE (Leiden-Delft-Erasmus) grant of € 500,000 to Carolien, Alexander Koutamanis (Delft University of Technology) and Els Blijd (Interpsy Groningen) to fund research aimed at facilitating social participation in adolescents with autism in high school settings.
-Read more on the NWO website here (in English) and the Leiden University website here (in Dutch).
+Read more on the NWO website here (in English) and on the Leiden University website here (in Dutch) and here (in English).